To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

-It’s important to understand that the surgery is performed by an orthopaedic surgeon, who guides the surgeon-controlled robotic-arm during the surgery to position the implant in the knee joint.
+It’s important to understand that the surgery is performed by an orthopedic surgeon, who guides the surgeon-controlled robotic-arm during the surgery to position the implant in the knee joint.
 The Mako Robotic-Arm does not perform surgery, make decisions on its own, or move in any way without the surgeon guiding the robotic-arm.
 The Mako System also allows your surgeon to make adjustments to your plan during surgery as needed.

 Also see videos in the drop down menus below for animations of the procedures.

 Mako Robotic-Arm Assisted Technology provides you with a personalized surgical plan based on your unique anatomy.
 First, a CT scan of the knee or hip joint is taken.
 This CT scan is uploaded into the Mako System software, where a 3D model of your knee or hip will be created.
 This 3D model will be used to pre-plan and assist your surgeon in performing your partial knee or total hip replacement.